Like Someone in Love (film): Production

-Like Someone in Love is a film production by France's MK2 Group and Japan's Eurospace.
+Like Someone in Love is a co-production between France's MK2 Group and Japan's Eurospace.
 It had a budget of US$4.8 million.
 Filming was originally planned for April 2011, but had to be rescheduled due to the 2011 Tōhoku earthquake and tsunami.
 The film was eventually shot over eight weeks in October 2011.
 It was shot on location in Tokyo and Yokohama.

 The film's initial production title was The End.
 It was Kiarostami's second feature film shot entirely outside his native Iran, following Certified Copy (2010) which was shot in Italy in 2009.

 Reception

-Critical reception
+Critical response

-The film received mostly positive reviews by critics.
-It holds an 83% approval rating on Rotten Tomatoes based on 102 reviews, with an average rating of 7.2 out of 10.
-The website's critical consensus reads, "In his second film outside his native Iran, director Abbas Kiarostami maintains the mysterious, reflective mood of previous triumphs."
-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 76 based on 31 reviews, indicating "generally favorable reviews".
+Like Someone in Love received mostly positive reviews by critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 99 reviews, with an average rating of 7.3/10.
+The website's critics consensus reads: "In his second film outside his native Iran, director Abbas Kiarostami maintains the mysterious, reflective mood of previous triumphs."
+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 31 critics, indicating "generally favorable" reviews..

-David Denby of The New Yorker writes, "This story, driven by undercurrents and oblique hints, is almost surprising in its circumspection."
-He adds, "The cinematography is clear and hard-focussed, and the editing produces long, flowing passages.
+David Denby of The New Yorker wrote, "This story, driven by undercurrents and oblique hints, is almost surprising in its circumspection."
+He added, "The cinematography is clear and hard-focussed, and the editing produces long, flowing passages.
 This exquisitely made, elusive film has a lulling rhythm and a melancholy charm."